 Popcorn is one of the easiest real food snacks to make.
-A small quantity of kernels goes a long way, so it’s also one of the most affordable real food snacks.
-There are so many ways to jazz up plain popcorn, and this is a great version for pumpkin season.
+A small quantity of kernels goes a long way, so it’s also one of the most affordable whole food snacks.
+There are so many ways to jazz up plain popcorn.
+This pumpkin popcorn has a sweet, cinnamon pumpkin flavor that’s perfect for fall.
 I recommend using organic kernels so you can be assured that the corn isn’t genetically modified.

-1/3 cup corn kernels (yields about 10 cups popped)
+- ⅓ cup popping corn kernels (yields about 10 cups popped)

 - Preheat the oven to 325 degrees.